miguelmota/getprop/README.md

 # getprop

-Get a property from object, the easy way.
+Get a property from nested object, the easy way.

 Old fashion way: